Flotomate/product_docs/source/admin/admin-asset-management/software-normalization.rst

   a small set of Software Assets mainly for the purpose of compliance management.
 Here Software Normalization can be used to change Software Type of Software satisfying certain predefined conditions.

-  Normalization can also be used to set Software Asset fields (i.e Product) upon discovery for better reporting and compliance management.
+  Normalization can also be used to set Software Asset fields (i.e Product) upon discovery for reporting and compliance.

 - Sometimes users want to control the kind of software that can be installed in their Computers and what can't be installed.
-  And, they expect notifications of an un-authorized instance of installation.
-In this situation, one can mark all unauthorized Software as Prohibited (black list).
+  And, they expect notifications of an un-authorized instance of an installation.
+In such a case, one can mark all unauthorized Software as Prohibited (black list).
 Whenever, a Prohibited Software is discovered a notification is sent to the user and admin.

 Setting Software Normalization